paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-033-alaska-native-claims-settlement.md

 ### Statutory Notes

 #### References in Text
 The Alaska National Interest Lands Conservation Act, referred to in subsecs. (b) and (c), is Pub.
 L. 96–487, Dec.
 2, 1980, 94 Stat.
-2371, as amended.
+2371.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section3101&num=0&edition=prelim), Conservation, and Tables.

 <a id="section-1629b"></a>